Eww! There’s More Bacteria on Car Seats than Toilet Seats

 If you have a full day that you can remove your child’s car seat or standard car seat and can give it time to dry before needing to use it, follow these steps:

-- Take a pictures of the car seat and all of its accessories, straps, and belts before taking any action.
+- Take a picture of the car seat and all of its accessories, straps, and belts before taking any action.
 You’ll want to remember how everything should look re-assembled when you’re done.

 - Remove the car seat following the instructions in your manual (if included).